emmaliinamarjakangas/emmaliinamarjakangas.github.io/news/index.md

 <img src="/static/img/news_pic_8.jpg" style="float: right;" height="217px" width="350px" border="50px"/>

 <p> Bunch of applications submitted!!
-Fingers crossed for funding for the next few years studying ecological network rewiring under global change. <br>
+Fingers crossed for funding for the next few years studying ecological network rewiring under global change.
+Now a long wait to hear the results, but also some time to focus on the current project for a change... <br>
 <br>
 <br>
 <br>